 Dr. Ensrud is a general internist and has an active primary care practice focused on women veterans and provides inpatient and outpatient teaching to medical students and residents.
 She served as the Director of the University of Minnesota Epidemiology Clinical Research center from 2002-2015, has served on numerous national scientific review panels and steering committees, and actively mentors the next generation of clinical researchers including fellows and junior investigators.
 Dr. Ensrud has received numerous honors and awards, including the Outstanding Faculty Mentor Award and Wall of Scholarship awards from the University of Minnesota Medical School in 2014 as well as election to the Association of American Physicians and Mastership in the American College of Physicians in 2017.

 |Yvonne Golightly, PT, MS, PhD

 Dr. Golightly is an assistant professor at the University of North Carolina at Chapel Hill in the Department of Epidemiology with an adjunct appointment in the Division of Physical Therapy.
 She is a musculoskeletal epidemiologist and a physical therapist with over a decade of research and clinical experience.
 Her research interests include osteoarthritis, musculoskeletal injury, lower body musculoskeletal disorders, biomechanics, and physical activity.
-She has worked with the Johnston County Osteoarthritis Project for over 11 years and has authored or co-authored over 20 publications using data from this cohort.
-She is the Principal Investigator of a current R01 project “The Role of Joint Hypermobility in Lower Body Osteoarthritis,” which analyzes data from three large osteoarthritis cohorts.
+She has worked with the Johnston County Osteoarthritis Project for over 12 years and has authored or co-authored over 20 publications using data from this cohort.
+In 2017, she became co-Principal Investigator of this project.
+She is the Principal Investigator of an R01 project “The Role of Joint Hypermobility in Lower Body Osteoarthritis,” and an R21 titled “High Intensity Interval Training for Knee Osteoarthritis.”